3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 `gate_endstop_to_encoder`is the distance between gate end stop and encoder.
 Only active if both are fitted.
 This number is positive if the end stop is after the encoder.

 `gate_autoload` only applied if you have pre-gate sensors installed, this allow the autoload feature to be explicitly disabled.
 This is useful if the pregate sensor it placed a long way from the gear.
 In these cases the `MMU_PRELOAD` command can be manually called to achieve the same results.
+See also `bypass_autoload`.

 <br>